 California rules set lower emissions for state vehicle fleet

 SACRAMENTO, Calif.
-(AP) — California is setting new rules for its state vehicle fleet to reduce pollution and reward automakers that are siding with it against the Trump administration.
+(AP) — California announced new rules Friday for its state vehicle fleet to reduce pollution and reward automakers that are siding with it against the Trump administration.

-Officials on Friday immediately barred state agencies from buying any sedans that only run on internal combustion engines, with exemptions for certain public safety vehicles.
+Officials immediately barred state agencies from buying any sedans that only run on internal combustion engines, with exemptions for certain public safety vehicles.
+The state has about 40,000 vehicles, about 8,400 of which are sedans.

 Starting next year, it will require state agencies to buy only from companies that recognize California’s authority to set greenhouse gas and zero emission vehicle standards.